quickwit-oss/chitchat/README.md

 To avoid keeping the state of dead nodes indefinitely, we make a very important trade off.

-If a node is marked as dead for more than `DEAD_NODE_GRACE_PERIOD`, we assume that its state can be safely removed from the system.
+If a node is marked as dead for more than `dead_node_grace_period`, we assume that its state can be safely removed from the system.
 The grace period is computed from the last time we received an update from the dead node.
+It is configured through `FailureDetectorConfig` and defaults to 24 hours.

 Just deleting the state is of course impossible.
-After the given `DEAD_NODE_GRACE_PERIOD / 2`, we will mark the dead node as `ScheduledForDeletion`.
+After the given `dead_node_grace_period / 2`, we will mark the dead node as `ScheduledForDeletion`.

-We first stop sharing data about nodes in the `ScheduledForDeletion` state, nor listing them node in our digest.
+We first stop sharing data about nodes in the `ScheduledForDeletion` state, and we stop including them in our digests.

 We also ignore any updates received about the dead node.
 For simplification, we do not even keep track of the last update received.
 Eventually, all the nodes of the cluster will have marked the dead node as `ScheduledForDeletion`.

-After another `DEAD_NODE_GRACE_PERIOD` / 2 has elapsed since the last update received, we delete the dead node state.
+After another `dead_node_grace_period / 2` has elapsed since the last update received, we delete the dead node state.

-It is important to set `DEAD_NODE_GRACE_PERIOD` with a value such `DEAD_NODE_GRACE_PERIOD / 2` is much greater than the period it takes to detect a faulty node.
+It is important to set `dead_node_grace_period` to a value such that `dead_node_grace_period / 2` is much greater than the period it takes to detect a faulty node.

 Note that we are here breaking the reliable broadcast nature of chitchat.
-New nodes joining after `DEAD_NODE_GRACE_PERIOD` for instance, will never know about the state of the dead node.
+New nodes joining after `dead_node_grace_period`, for instance, will never know about the state of the dead node.

-Also, if a node was disconnected from the cluster for more than `DEAD_NODE_GRACE_PERIOD / 2` and reconnects, it is likely to spread information about the dead node again.
+Also, if a node was disconnected from the cluster for more than `dead_node_grace_period / 2` and reconnects, it is likely to spread information about the dead node again.
 Worse, it could not know about the deletion of some specific KV and spread them again.

 The chitchat library does not include any mechanism to prevent this from happening.
-They should however eventually get deleted (after a bit more than `DEAD_NODE_GRACE_PERIOD`) if the node is really dead.
+They should however eventually get deleted (after a bit more than `dead_node_grace_period`) if the node is really dead.

 If the node is alive, it should be able to fix everyone's state via reset or regular delta.